 Not only will you meet someone who matches your “ideal” partner at places they hang out; you’re likely to be more attractive to such a person if you enjoy similar activities.
 If you want to date someone who helps homeless people; stays fit and healthy; or who is emotionally stable and loving, that person would likely want a partner like that too!

 We all have three to five top things in our lives that we prioritize with our time, energy and other resources — whether that’s our family, friends, partner, health and wellness, personal development, career, a hobby, a cause, a business, financial security, travel, personal freedom or stability.

 The great thing is: personal development can boost your self-esteem – as well as helping you meet people.
 None of us are “fixed” where we are .
 With a growth mindset, we can take up a new hobby, meet new people or behave in ways we admire in others, at any stage in life.

-As I mentioned, taking myself on “dates” (like going to exhibitions or restaurants I would have gone to with a boyfriend) and acts of self-care (like buying yourself flowers, getting a massage or meditating) helped me realize I didn’t need a partner to do nice things, and built up my self-love.
+As I mentioned, taking myself on “dates” (like going to exhibitions or restaurants I would have gone to with a boyfriend) and acts of self-care (like buying flowers, getting a massage or meditating) helped me realize I didn’t need a partner to do nice things, and built up my self-love.
 It sets us on a much stronger foundation when the cup of our own self love is already full.
-The overflow can then go to others, rather than looking for someone else to fill us up from empty.
-It boosted the standard for how I wanted to be treated in a relationship, as my base level for looking after myself was higher.
+The overflow can go to others, rather than looking for someone else to fill us up from empty.
+It boosted the standard for how I wanted to be treated in a relationship, as my base for looking after myself was stronger.